Science Communication Training

 Developing the next generation of science communicators.

-We've launched a world-class, joint science communication training program in partnership with the University of Southern Maine.
+We've launched a joint science communication training program in partnership with the University of Southern Maine.
 The program teaches undergraduate students how to effectively bridge the gap between scientific research and public understanding of science.
 This immersive experience allows USM undergraduates to work directly with GMRI researchers and communications specialists.

 Program participants will: